 Due to high annual fees associated with maintaining compliance under the federal regulations on distance education, the University of Oregon is not able to accept registrations or applications for online courses or programs from students who reside in some states.
 For details on the regulations, as well as how to file a consumer complaint, please visit our Distance Education website.

 The University of Oregon has an institutional commitment to diversity and multiculturalism and actively supports this goal.
 This commitment is affirmed in the words of the UO Mission Statement: "We value our diversity and seek to foster equity and inclusion in a welcoming, safe, and respectful community."
-The AIM Program likewise respects the rights of everyone in our community—students, alumni, faculty, staff, and other partners—and promotes inclusive practices that value diversity, including but not limited to race, ethnicity, national origin or citizenship, gender identity or expression, religious affiliation or background, sexual orientation, gender identity, economic class or status, political affiliation or belief, and ability or disability.
+The AIM Program likewise respects the rights of everyone in our community—students, alumni, faculty, staff, and other partners—and promotes inclusive practices that value diversity, including but not limited to race, ethnicity, national origin and citizenship, gender identity and expression, religious affiliation and background, sexual orientation, gender identity, economic class and status, political affiliation and belief, and ability and disability.

 The University of Oregon is working to continually improve the inclusivity of our learning environments.
 Please notify your instructor or the AIM Director if there are aspects of the instruction or design of an AIM course that result in disability-related barriers to your participation.
 You are also encouraged to contact the Accessible Education Center in 164 Oregon Hall at 541-346-1155 or firstname.lastname@example.org.